-- Upcoming school year: The Registration fee of \$200 is due with the February tuition payment for the upcoming summer and school year sessions.
-This non-refundable fee applies to both the summer and school year sessions. - Summer session only: If a child is graduating at the end of the summer, they may opt to register for the summer only, upon paying the \$100 summer placement fee.
-This fee is also due with the February tuition payment.
+Upcoming school year: The Registration fee of \$200 is due by the designated due date, typically with the February or March tuition payment for the upcoming summer and school year sessions.
+This non-refundable fee applies to both the summer and school year sessions.

+Summer session only: If a child is graduating at the end of the summer, they may opt to register for the summer only, upon paying the \$100 summer placement fee.
+This fee is also due by the designated due date - typically with the February or March tuition payment.
 Summer includes the full months of both June and July.